Sarah111-AHM/Sarah111-AHM/README.md

 ## Current Work

+Current and Future Work
-I'm developing AI-powered dental tools and concepts that can assist dentists in providing more accurate diagnoses and efficient treatments.
+I am currently working on developing AI-powered dental tools that can assist dentists in providing more accurate diagnoses and efficient treatments.

-My interests include:
+Areas of Interest:
-- Machine learning applications for dental imaging
-- Smart automation for clinical workflows
-- Accessible dental technology solutions
+Machine learning applications for dental imaging and radiographic analysis Smart automation for clinical workflows and dental clinics Accessible and affordable dental technology solutions Diagnostic systems using computer vision

 ---
 ### My Experience in Artificial Intelligence